 - Interest rate.
-The interest rates for federal subsidized and unsubsidized student loans disbursed after July 1, 2012, are fixed as follows:3.4% for undergraduate and post-baccalaureate subsidized student loans disbursed in academic year 2012-2013; 6.8% for undergraduate, post baccalaureate, and graduate unsubsidized student loans disbursed in academic year 2012-2013.
+The interest rates for federal subsidized and unsubsidized student loans first disbursed after July 1, 2013, are fixed as follows:3.86% for undergraduate and post-baccalaureate subsidized student loans disbursed in academic year 2013-2014; 5.41% for graduate unsubsidized student loans disbursed in academic year 2013-2014.
 There is an automatic interest rate reduction for borrowers who repay via automatic electronic debit.

 - Disbursement: A full-year loan is disbursed in two installments, half each term.
 The funds come directly to Bennington College early in each term, after course registration is complete.
 (See note below regarding schedule for MATSL students.)

 - Interest accrual: Interest begins to accrue on a subsidized student loan after the borrower graduates or leaves school.
 Interest begins to accrue on an unsubsidized student loan when the loan is first disbursed.